 If you are wondering why your slime has failed, make sure to double check your ingredients and measurements.

-FLUFFY SLIME SCIENCE
+FUN VARIATIONS OF FLUFFY SLIME

 Fluffy Slime Recipe